This baked fish recipe uses simple ingredients for big Mediterranean flavor! It’s a crowd-pleaser with any type of white fish.

 - 3 garlic cloves, minced

 - 2 tablespoons capers, drained

 - 2 tablespoons chopped fresh parsley, divided

-- 1/2 teaspoon kosher salt, divided
+- 1 teaspoon kosher salt, divided

-- 1/2 teaspoon freshly ground black pepper
+- Fresh ground black pepper

 - Preheat the oven to 425 degrees Fahrenheit.
 Allow the fish to stand at room temperature while prepping the vegetables.

 - Category: Main Dish